AdobeDocs/media-analytics.pt-BR/help/media-reports/media-default-reports/get-mediaplaybacktimespent-json20.md

 1. In the form, change **Method** to "Get".
 1. Enter the value of the `reportID` you received in Step 3, and click **Get Response**.

-   The concurrent viewers report data, in JSON format, is presented in the Response field.
+   The Media Playback Time Spent report data, in JSON format, is presented in the Response field.

    For example: